sassoftware/viya4-iac-gcp/docs/user/KubernetesVersions.md

 **NOTE**: This value will also be the value applied to the compute nodes of your custer.

-From here you would take one of these values and set the `kubernetes_version` variable in your tfvars files like this:
+To set the exact version for your cluster, you would take one of these values and set the `kubernetes_version` variable in your tfvars files like so:

 ```terraform
 kubernetes_version = "1.24.9-gke.3200"